Rethinking Healthcare in Southeast Asia through Life-Course Immunization and Sustainable Vaccine Financing

 The value of sustainable life-course immunization

-The COVID-19 pandemic has further spotlighted the importance of preventative care for improved health outcomes, specifically by immunizing the healthy to control transmission in communities.
+The COVID-19 pandemic has further spotlighted the importance of preventive care for improved health outcomes, specifically by immunizing the healthy to control transmission in communities.
 The age-old saying, "prevention is better than cure" rings truer than ever.
 As well as tackling all aspects of when someone needs healthcare—from diagnosis to treatment to monitoring—we need to focus on prevention.
 A key aspect of prevention is life-course immunization.

 Vaccination has been recognized by WHO and many medical professionals as one of the most cost-effective and -efficient methods of disease prevention.
 A life-course approach to healthy aging is embodied in the vision of the WHO Immunization Agenda 2030 and the UN Decade of Healthy Ageing.

-Life-course immunization—or vaccination throughout the course of one’s life—can prevent up to three million deaths from infectious diseases annually and is one of the most cost-effective public health interventions.5 It prevents future illnesses from arising and reduces the strain of ongoing illnesses, including endemic infectious diseases.
+Life-course immunization—or vaccination throughout the course of one’s life—can prevent up to 5 million deaths from infectious diseases annually and is one of the most cost-effective public health interventions.5 It prevents future illnesses from arising and reduces the strain of ongoing illnesses, including endemic infectious diseases.